CPA Board of Directors

 Standing Committees

-- Children & Families Committee – Barbara Ward-Zimmerman, Ph.D. and Carolyn Greene, Ph.D. and Sherry Kelly, Ph.D., Co-Chairs
+- Children & Families Committee – Barbara Ward-Zimmerman, Ph.D. and Sherry Kelly, Ph.D., Co-Chairs

 - Convention and Continuing Education – Stephanie Pennington, Ph.D.